msavoury-carecloud/deepstream.io-website/src/tutorials/core/permissioning/readme.md

 - comparison operators,
 - the string functions `startsWith`, `endsWith`, `indexOf`, `match`, `toUpperCase`, `toLowerCase`, and `trim`.

-Additionally, you can use the current time (on the server) with `now`, you can access deepstream data, and cross-reference it.
+Additionally, you can use the current time (on the server) with `now`, you can access deepstream data, and cross-reference records.

-Any deepstream client needs to log onto the server as a user before performing actions and the user data can be accessed in Valve.
-Since users need to log in but not necessarily authenticate themselves with a username and a password, you can check for authenticated users with `user.isAuthenticated` (the ternary operator may prove useful when checking this property).
+Any deepstream client needs to log onto the server and the user data can be accessed with Valve but note that user's are not necessarily authenticated unless this is forbidden in the config.
+You can check for authenticated users with `user.isAuthenticated` (the ternary operator `?:` may prove useful when checking this property).
 If a client authenticated, its user name can be accessed with `user.name` and its server data with `user.data`.
 Additionally, Valve allows you to examine data associated with a rule, e.g., for a record, this means one can examine old and new value.
 Since the data is dependent on the type (record, event, or RPC, and so on), we will discuss this detail in the sections on the specific types.

 Valve gives you the ability to cross reference data in your records.
-In your right-hand side expression, use the term `_(identifier)` to access the record with the given identifier, where `identifier` is interpreted as a JavaScript expression returning a string, e.g., `_('reference/' + $identifier)`.
+In your right-hand side expression, use the term `_(identifier)` to access the record with the given identifier, where `identifier` is interpreted as a JavaScript expression returning a string, e.g., `_('family/' + $lastname)`.
 The cross referenced record must exist.
 Note that cross references ignore Valve permissions meaning you gain indirect read access irrespective of the Valve rules.